korpling/pepper/README.md

      |   2  | SaltXMLImporter               | (SaltXML, 1.0)                           |
      |   3  | DoNothingImporter             | (doNothing, 0.0)                         |
      ```
-     A '*' next to the number of the importer shows, that this importer is recommanded.
-It means that the passed path      contains files in a format, the importer is able to import.
+     A '*' next to the number of the importer shows, that this importer is recommended.
+Recommended means that the passed path contains files in a format, the importer is able to process.
      To choose an importer, just enter its number or its name.
      ```
      pepper/wizzard/importer>1
      ```